 At Benedictine University, our Inquiry General Education Curriculum is at the heart of all undergraduate degree programs.
-Required courses include two Interdisciplinary Seminars: IDS 201 Catholic and Benedictine Intellectual Traditions; and IDS 301 Human Dignity/The Common Good.
+Required courses include two Interdisciplinary Seminars: IDS 201, 202, 203 or 204 Catholic and Benedictine Intellectual Traditions; and IDS 301, 302, 303 or 304 Human Dignity/The Common Good.
 Topics for these seminars will vary depending on faculty areas of expertise, but all sections of the seminars involve exploration of the relationships between areas of knowledge and of real-world ethical and intellectual challenges.
-IDS 201 is informed by the resources of the Catholic and Benedictine intellectual traditions and their hallmarks, which include valuing community, extending hospitality to all persons and promoting the exchange of ideas.
-IDS 301 is informed by the ideals related to these and other humanistic traditions that emphasize mutual responsibility, cooperation and respect.
+IDS 201, 202, 203 and 204 are informed by the resources of the Catholic and Benedictine intellectual traditions and their hallmarks, which include valuing community, extending hospitality to all persons and promoting the exchange of ideas.
+IDS 301, 302, 303 and 304 are informed by the ideals related to these and other humanistic traditions that emphasize mutual responsibility, cooperation and respect.
 The seminars are designed and staffed by Benedictine University faculty across disciplines and curricula, ensuring that all undergraduates have the opportunity to learn and practice integrative skills that promote professional success and career flexibility.